Coderbabez/meme-your-mutt/README.md

-// Name, url = required
-// error state; valid url?
-// Format the name
+format the name - emma
-// how to display error (message form field, pop up, *red banner dropdown)
-// one characteristic = one bio message
-// how can we
+limit checks to ONE  - emma

+display error message (bad url, or any required not filled in) /// red banner at top - mc make required - mc